Dallas police officer dies 1 day after shooting that injured 2 others

 The suspect, 29-year-old Armando Juarez, and a woman were arrested hours after a police chase.

+Mata called Santander "an amazing young man" who was widely respected in his community.

+"We are going to take care of his family.
+They will for always and forever be a part of the Dallas Police Association and the Dallas Police Department," he said.

-Almeida and Santander joined the force three years ago, The Dallas Morning News reported.
+Almeida and Santander both joined the force three years ago, The Dallas Morning News reported.

 "It sobers us to realize what officers walk into day in and day out and how quickly they can become victims," Dallas Mayor Mike Rawlings said Tuesday.